congcong919/Sentimental-Analysis-on-Tweet/README.md

 # Sentimental-Analysis-on-Tweet
 A research on the sentiment analysis about tweets using Python.
-By doing data modeling try to produce a prediction of the sentiment that is present in the tweet.The followings are involved:<br>
+By doing data modeling try to produce a prediction of the sentiment that is present in the tweet.
+The followings are involved:<br>

 **Data cleaning**<br>
 data splitting and vectorization (BoW & TFIDF)<br>